UW-Advanced-Robotics-Lab/lab-wiki/docs/Waterloo-Steel:Platform-Workstation-Setup.md

           #     sync_ros_core_if_in_robot_network_else_localhost $ROS_IN_NETWORK_EXTERNAL_PC_IP_BLOCKED
       ```

+   2. **[OPTIONAL]** to better switch the ros log level: (new feature, added Sept 29, 2023)

+      1. You may copy the default config:

+         ```bash
+         $ cp $UWARL_CONFIGS/scripts/configs/uwarl-rosconsole.config $UWARL_CONFIGS/scripts/configs/uwarl-rosconsole_{user}.config
+         ```

+      2. Add this config to your PC registration:

+         ```bash
+                 # console config:
+                 export ROSCONSOLE_CONFIG_FILE=$UWARL_CONFIGS/scripts/configs/uwarl-rosconsole.config # debug level
+         ```

+      3. Every time, you change this config file, the roscore console will output different level of logging messages

+      4. For additional details, please refer to http://library.isr.ist.utl.pt/docs/roswiki/rosconsole.html

-   2. **[OPTIONAL]** If you also plan to use as In-network PC as well, where the PC IP is binded to a specific IP in the robot network, and connected to `UWARL_171102A_5G`
+   3. **[OPTIONAL]** If you also plan to use as In-network PC as well, where the PC IP is binded to a specific IP in the robot network, and connected to `UWARL_171102A_5G`

       1. Define New PC and Network Parameters: